ros-navigation/docs.nav2.org/concepts/index.rst

 This costmap is then searched to compute a global plan or sampled to compute local control efforts.

 Various costmap layers are implemented as pluginlib plugins to buffer information into the costmap.
-This includes information from LIDAR, RADAR, sonar, depth, images, etc.
+This includes information from LIDAR, RADAR, sonar, depth images, etc.
 It may be wise to process sensor data before inputting it into the costmap layer, but that is up to the developer.

 Costmap layers can be created to detect and track obstacles in the scene for collision avoidance using camera or depth sensors.